-You will receive at least two phone calls throughout the day.
-One call will be from Dr. Gingerich confirming the findings from the X-rays and letting you know about the oral exam prior to going forward with treatment and the other call will be from a team member letting you know your pet is in recovery and what time you should come to pick up.
-At the time of pick up, we will review pictures and radiographs with you as well as making sure you are completely comfortable with home care instructions.
+You will receive multiple phone calls throughout the day with updates.
+We will call to let you know when your pet’s procedure begins, then you will receive a call from Dr. Gingerich or Dr. Mack confirming the findings from the imaging and oral exam so that you two may confirm the treatment you would like them to move forward with.
+You will also receive a call letting you know your pet is in recovery and what time you should come to pick up.
+We may give you update calls outside of these three calls depending on when your pet’s procedure is performed.
+At the time of pick up, we will review pictures and imaging with you as well as making sure you are completely comfortable with home care instructions.

 If your pet has a procedure that requires a follow up, this is complimentary and will be scheduled 2-4 weeks after the procedure.